 There are three international accrediting bodies for business schools:

 - AACSB - the Association to Advance Collegiate Schools of Business, based in the USA

 - EQUIS - the quality assurance scheme run by the European Foundation for Management Development (efmd) and based in Brussels

 - AMBA - the Association of MBAs, based in the UK

 Rankings are just one aspect of a business school's reputation but many applicants rely on rankings produced by newspapers, such as the Financial Times, to judge the standing of a business school.
 While we participate in these rankings, and understand the importance given to them by applicants, students and alumni alike, they can only provide a snapshot view of a school based on certain, selective criteria.

-We have always emphasised the importance of taking a more measured approach and considering all aspects which affect a business school’s reputation, such as the school's research rating, teaching standards, and accreditation, which provides an objective and independent measure of all aspects of a business school.
+We've always emphasised the importance of taking a more measured approach and considering all aspects which affect a business school’s reputation, such as the school's research rating, teaching standards, and accreditation, which provides an objective and independent measure of all aspects of a business school.